 Looks like we have found 2 of them.
 Also note the sticker on the starter housing touting the solid state ignition.
 That saw was the one in the group that I really wanted.

 Yea, that's me in the video.
 Yes, all I did was remove the coil from the 2000 and placed it on the laminates of the 71A.
 The saw turns over 10,000 rpm out of the cut and makes a good bit more power.
 I think some carb work needs to be done though, as I believe it causes the engine to run rich every once in a while.
 The electronic ignition really shows the saws potential.
-Shame Poulan did not have it on the
+Shame Poulan did not have it on thesaw back in the day.

 thomas-the saw sounds great.